 - Floor tile (both the tile & glue/adhesive backing)

-Please note that the item taken for testing is damaged during testing and cannot be replaced.
+Please note that the item taken for lab testing is damaged during our sampling process and cannot be replaced.
 Samples are expedited to an accredited laboratory for analysis and processing.
 Your report typically takes 2-3 business days to come back from the lab (from date of collection).Request Quote

 Note: Site location(s) chosen by customer.
 Samples are shipped to an accredited lab for testing.